Botanical Name: Kalanchoe thyrsiflora

 The gray-green leaves grow to about 6 in (15 cm) long and will become tinged in red when exposed to sun.
 Mature plants may produce a spike of fragrant, yellow flowers in spring.

 Shed some light.
 Like most succulents, this plant grows best in bright light.
 It will even enjoy some direct sun.
 Move it outside for the summer, if you want.
 Just make the move a gradual one to avoid scorching its leaves.
-Be sure to bring it back indoors if the temperature drops below 50°F/10°C.
+Be sure to bring it back indoors if the temperature drops below 50°F/10°C at night.

 Keep it on the dry side.
 Paddle Plant is easy to grow in average room conditions, tolerating the dry air of heated homes well.
 The one thing it doesn't like is soggy soil, so I'd recommend potting it in a terra cotta pot with drainage holes and using a sandy medium, such as cactus potting mix for fast drainage.